SAP-samples/kyma-runtime-extension-samples/sample-event-trigger-java/README.md

-# Overview
+## Overview

-This sample demonstrates how to build and deploy a Java based microservice as an event trigger in SAP Cloud Platform, Kyma Runtime using **cloudevents-sdk**.
+This sample demonstrates how to build and deploy a Java-based microservice as an Event Trigger in SAP Cloud Platform, Kyma runtime using **CloudEvents SDK**.

-It uses the cloudevents sdk to deserialize events.
-Kyma eventing dispatches the cloudevents v1, so the v1 library of [cloudevents sdk](https://github.com/cloudevents/sdk-java/blob/master/README_v1.md) is used.
+The sample uses the CloudEvents SDK to deserialize events.
+Kyma eventing dispatches the CloudEvents v1, so the v1 library of [CloudEvents SDK](https://github.com/cloudevents/sdk-java/blob/v1.0.0/README.md) is used.

-`order.created` event from SAP Commerce Cloud is used as an example trigger in this sample.
+The `order.created` event from SAP Commerce Cloud is used as an example of a trigger.

 ![java-event-trigger](assets/java-event-trigger.png)

-This sample demonstrates the following:
+This sample demonstrates how to:

-* Setting up development namespace in Kyma Runtime.
+* Set up the development Namespace in the Kyma runtime.
-* Configuring `kubectl` to use the Kyma Runtime `KUBECONFIG`
+* Configure `kubectl` to use the `KUBECONFIG` file downloaded from the Kyma runtime.
-* Setting up Event Triggers in Kyma.
+* Set up Event Triggers in the Kyma runtime.
-* Creating and deploying a Spring Boot Application to handle the event using **cloudevents-sdk** library.
+* Create and deploy a Spring Boot application to handle the event using the **CloudEvents SDK** library.
-* Configuring the Spring Boot Application to use the event trigger.
+* Configure the Spring Boot application to use the Event Trigger.
-* Using `kubectl` to verify the state.
+* Use `kubectl` to verify the state.
-* Observe the logs using `kubectl`
+* Observe the logs using `kubectl`.

 ## Prerequisites

-* SAP Cloud Platform, Kyma Runtime instance
+* SAP Cloud Platform, Kyma runtime instance
 * [Docker](https://www.docker.com/)
 * [make](https://www.gnu.org/software/make/)
 * [Gradle](https://gradle.org/)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [Java 11+](https://openjdk.java.net/projects/jdk/11/)
-* A commerce cloud system connected to the Kyma runtime.
+* SAP Commerce Cloud system connected to the Kyma runtime.
 You can also use the mock.
-Refer to [this blog post](https://blogs.sap.com/2020/06/17/sap-cloud-platform-extension-factory-kyma-runtime-mock-applications/) to set up the mock commerce.
+Refer to [this blog post](https://blogs.sap.com/2020/06/17/sap-cloud-platform-extension-factory-kyma-runtime-mock-applications/) to set up the commerce mock.

-## Kyma Configuration
+## Steps

-### Namespace
+### Configure Kyma

-* Create a new namespace `dev`
+1. Create a new `dev` Namespace:
 ![new-namepace](assets/new-namespace.png)

-### Namespace application binding
+2. Bind your application to the Namespace:

-* Navigate to Applications/Systems.
+  * Navigate to **Applications/Systems**:
   ![Go to Applications/Systems](assets/go-to-applications.png)

-* Select the commerce cloud system.
+  * Select the SAP Commerce Cloud system:
   ![select commerce cloud](assets/select-commece-application.png)

-* Create Binding with `dev` namespace.
+  * Create a Binding to the `dev` Namespace:
   ![create binding](assets/create-binding.png)

-### Service instance for Commerce Events
+3. Create a ServiceInstance for the Commerce Events:

-* Navigate to the namespace
+  * Navigate to your Namespace:
 ![navigate](assets/navigate-to-ns.png)

-* Navigate to Service catalog and select the bounded commerce cloud system.
+  * Navigate to the **Service Catalog** tab and select the bounded SAP Commerce Cloud system:
 ![catalog](assets/go-to-catalog.png)

-* Choose the `SAP Commerce Cloud - Events` as the Service Plan.
+  * Choose the `SAP Commerce Cloud - Events` as the ServicePlan:
 ![events service plan](./assets/choose-commerce-events-plan.png)

-* Create the instance.
+  * Create the ServiceInstance:
 ![add](assets/add-events.png)
 ![create instance](assets/create-instance.png)

-With the instance creation part, the events can be consumed by functions and microservices deployed in `dev` namespace.
+After creating the ServiceInstance, the events can be consumed by Functions and microservices deployed in the `dev` Namespace.

-## Application

-### Spring Boot Application
+### Configure the application

-Event trigger is implemented as a Spring Boot application using gradle as a build tool.
+Event Trigger is implemented as a Spring Boot application using gradle as a build tool.

-* The cloudevents library is added as a dependeny to [build.gradle](./build.gradle).
+* The CloudEvents library is added as a dependency to [build.gradle](./build.gradle).

 ```groovy
 implementation('io.cloudevents:cloudevents-api:1.3.0')
 ```

-* A [POJO](src/main/java/dev/kyma/samples/trigger/model/OrderCreated.java) is defined for the `order.created` event.
+* A Plain Old Java Object [(POJO)](src/main/java/dev/kyma/samples/trigger/model/OrderCreated.java) is defined for the `order.created` event.

-The POJO reflects the `order.created` event definition which can be accessed from the Service Catalog.
+The POJO reflects the `order.created` event definition which you can access from the Service Catalog.

 ![order-created](assets/order-created.png)